islomar/my-notes/effective-java-third-edition.md

 * Java 8 requires all static members of an interface to be public.
 * Java 9 allows private static methods, but static fields and static member classes are still required to be public.
 * *Simulated self-type idiom*: workaround for the fact that Java lacks a self type.
+* `String.matches()`is not suitable for repeated use in performance-critical situations:
+  * it internally creates a Pattern instance for the regex and uses it only once.
+Creating a Pattern instance is expensive because it requries compiling the regex into a finite state machine.
+  * Solution: explicitly compile the regex into a Pattern instance (immutable) as part of class intialization, cache it and reuse the same instance for every invocation.